JenniferHo97/XAI-TREND-TEST/readme.md

 # Trend-based Faithfulness Test

-This repo includes the implementation of the local explanation evaluation framework (LEEF) and extensive experiments.
-The LEEF integrates ten popular explanation methods and conducts faithfulness assessment on various tasks, including image classification, sentiment classification, and vulnerability detection.
+This repo includes the implementation of the local explanation evaluation framework and extensive experiments.
+The frameworks integrates ten popular explanation methods and conducts faithfulness assessment on various tasks, including image classification, sentiment classification, and vulnerability detection.

 ## Table of Contents